-(3) The completed evaluations are to be filed in the contract file and the PPIRS.
+(5) In addition to automatic transmittal to PPIRS, the completed evaluations must also be filed in the contract file.
 The evaluations will be retained in the PPIRS for not more than three years after completion of contract performance.
 Evaluations for construction and architect-engineer contracts will be retained in the PPIRS not more than six years past the date of the evaluation.

-(4) When another agency asks for a reference, the responsible CO should provide all evaluations, extracted from the database, for the period desired by the requesting organization.
+(6) When another agency asks for a reference, the responsible CO should provide all evaluations, extracted from PPIRS, for the period desired by the requesting organization.
+If the applicable contract is not in PPIRS, an evaluation should be done for the file as requested.